 Speirs: The only hope you have is to accept the fact that you're already dead.
 The sooner you accept that, the sooner you'll be able to function as a soldier is supposed to function: without mercy, without compassion, without remorse.
 All war depends upon it.

-Memetic Badass: In-universe, since the stories about him become more and more overblown with each retelling.
+- Memetic Badass: In-universe, since the stories about him become more and more overblown with each retelling.
 He even encourages this mystique about himself.

 Father (Captain) John Maloney (Doug Cockle)